 Great Lakes Explorer

-Experience our most immersive exploration along The Great Lakes, the largest freshwater system in the world.
+Experience our most immersive exploration along the Great Lakes, the largest freshwater system in the world.
 Take an exhilarating boat ride in Niagara Falls and come within feet of its misty spray.
 Visit the Cleveland Museum of Art, one of the top art museums in the country, before traveling to the Henry Ford Museum in Detroit to learn how he changed the world of technology and manufacturing.

 Enjoy a day aboard Pearl Mist, cruising the scenic Keweenaw Waterway, ornamented with sandstone cliffs and sparkling spring waterfalls.
 Delve into its fascinating history of Duluth with an exploration of the area’s many museums, including the Lake Superior Railroad Museum.